Other related articles

 The language of choice is C# and the tool we are going to use the Microsoft Visual Studio.
 However please note that I have created and distributed versions of the “Huo Chess” also in C++ and in Visual Basic.
 Feel free to search for the free source code in the Internet (I am now trying to create a Commodore version).

 The first thing you need, is the tool with which you will program.
-You can download the Microsoft Visual Studio 2008 – Express Edition from the respective Microsoft Visual Studio Express Edition site.
+You can download the Microsoft Visual Studio – Express Edition from the respective Microsoft Visual Studio Express Edition site.
 The “Express” editions of MS Visual Studio are completely free to download and they include all the programming tools and features a novice, intermediate or even an advanced programmer needs.
-After you donwload it, installing it is what is keeping you from programming your first game application!
+After you download it, installing it is what is keeping you from programming your first game application!

 Installing Visual Studio